MiguelAdePablo/PortScanner/README.md

 ![](./Images/Screenshot.png)
 (*Ip Adresses hidden in the capture*)

-# Stopping the Server
+# Stopping the Scan

-- Click the `⏹ Stop Server` button in the GUI, or
+- Click the `⏹ Stop Scan` button in the GUI, or
 - Close the application window
   (The server shuts down cleanly in both cases)